launchdarkly/integration-framework/docs/capabilities.md

       ]
 ```

 ### Include error response body (`includeErrorResponseBody`)

-For endpoints defined with static domains - where the domain part of the endpoint isn't a template variable (see example below), you have the option to specify an optional property `includeErrorResponseBody` in your `auditLogEventsHook` configuration to view any errors LaunchDarkly receives when it sends events to your endpoint.
+A static domain is one in which the domain part of the endpoint is not a template variable.
+For endpoints defined with static domains, you can specify the optional property `includeErrorResponseBody` in your `auditLogEventsHook` configuration to view any errors LaunchDarkly receives when it sends events to your endpoint.
 This is particularly useful for users troubleshooting issues with their integration.

-Heres the example:
+Here is an example:

 ```json
     "includeErrorResponseBody": true,